 What happens if my child has a Dr. appointment during the day?

-Camp management would prefer you to make all appointments early in the morning as it is easier to get them to their group when you drop them off.
+Camp management would prefer you to make all appointments in the morning as it is easier to get them to their group when you drop them off.
 Lake time is from 1:00 - 3:30 so it can take a while to locate your camper and bring them back from the lake during this time.
 Please inform us at registration if you know of any appointments.

 What if my child is allergic to foods that are served at lunch?